docker/docs/engine/security/trust/trust_sandbox.md

 enabled?
 In this section, you go into the `sandboxregistry` and tamper with some data.
 Then, you try and pull it.

-1. Leave the `trustsandbox` shell and and container running.
+1. Leave the `trustsandbox` shell and container running.

 2. Open a new interactive terminal from your host, and obtain a shell into the `sandboxregistry` container.